nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:warning: GME will replace the JSON file with a new one if it cannot read the file**<br>
-* Make a backup before any changes
+* You should make a backup before any changes
 * Edit at your own risk

 </div>